Clergy & Staff

 Ron played basketball at Elizabeth City State University and is still keenly interested in sports.
 He and his wife have what he calls a “Brady bunch plus one” family—three girls (hers) and three boys (his) plus their youngest son.
 Prior to joining Chapel of the Cross, Ron was facilities manager at Durham Exchange Club Industries and at Data Flow in Durham.
 In addition to sports, Ron loves photography and vintage car shows.

-Ellen Cole, Parish Life Coordinator and Kitchen Manager
+Ellen Cole, Parish Life and Worship Coordinator

 Through her work in the kitchen and across the parish, Ellen focuses on fellowship and engagement.
 She manages and motivates volunteers, develops fellowship opportunities, and coordinates special events.
 She is a resource for newcomers who want to get involved and acts as a matchmaker between parishioners and volunteer opportunities.
 She monitors the talents and interests database on COTC Connect and works with student and community groups who need volunteers or want to use church space.
 In the kitchen, Ellen trains new kitchen users, orders supplies and equipment, and manages kitchen volunteers.
 Her monthly Kitchen Notes column brings everyone inside the busy world of the COTC kitchen!